srid/neuron/guide/Guide/Zettel Markdown/metadata.md

 ## Slug

 The "slug" of a zettel is used in its URL, which in turn is determined by the filename of the generated HTML file.
-By default neuron will use the [[id]] with whitespace replaced with underscore as the slug, which may be overriden here.
+By default neuron will use the lowercase version of [[id]], with whitespace replaced with hyphen as the slug, which may be overriden here.

 ```markdown
 ---